 Eating fewer carbs mostly takes discipline and a bit more work cooking.
 I’ve done hard-core Atkins before, and I think it’s impractical for the RV lifestyle, but I can come pretty close.
 I feel I really just need to minimize carbs rather than try to cut them near completely.
 The good news is I actually really enjoy low carb, and the biggest barrier is not an issue.
 Generally, what I hated most is it was very hard to eat with friends, so much food is carb loaded, both at home and when eating out.
 I love eating with friends.
 Traveling in the RV, it just doesn’t happen often enough to matter.
 The bad news is low carb is pretty expensive.
 Meat is expensive, and so are many of the vegetables that are low in carbs, especially compared to grains and bread.
 None the less I think I can make it work.

 Finally, there is drinking water.
 Strangely this is the one I have the most challenge with.
 When I wake up in the morning I genuinely hate water.
 The thought of it seems unpleasant and gulping it down feels uncomfortable and somehow wrong.
-As the day wares on this dissipates and I drink as much as anyone likely does.
+As the day wears on, this dissipates and I drink as much as anyone likely does.
 None the less it’s not something I give much thought to and at times I forget to drink as much as I should.
 Low carb diets exacerbate this issue.
 In ketosis, it’s very easy to become dehydrated because the fat burning metabolic process requires more water than the carb based chemistry.
 My first time on Atkins my blood practically turned to syrup, preventing blood draw when I visited the doctor.
 I didn’t suffer real harm from it at the time but it’s none the less bad for you.
 The solution here is to get Trail to be on my case about it, she’s good at that, lucky for me.

 When I set out on our trip I was hoping it would lead to some self-discovery and enlightenment and this is one more case in which it has.
 Getting out and exploring the landscape brought to much greater focus my energy levels day to day in a way my old life just couldn’t.
 As a result, it forced me to a much better understanding of an important part of my own health and strung together bits and pieces of what I already discovered into a cohesive picture of cause, consequence, and remedy.
 I think the moral of the story is: the more you introduce change in your life, the more you will learn and grow.